On-Site Resources at Williams

 Classics Department Collections

+The Classics Department has an extensive collection of Roman coins spanning the 4th century BCE through the Byzantine era.
+The coin collection, which is securely stored in Special Collections, is currently being catalogued and photographed.
 The Department also holds a number of objects from daily life in Greece and Italy, including vases and bowls, lamps, loom weights, a strigil, chains and keys.
 Some of these are displayed in the Faculty Lounge in Hollander Hall.